syncfusion-content/asp.net-core-docs/aspnet-core/ReportViewer/Getting-Started.md

 ## Environment setup
 Refer the [installation](/aspnet-core/installation) page to know more about the basic steps to configure the Syncfusion components to use with ASP.NET Core application.

-N> NuGet package reference will be mostly preferred with ASP.NET Core development to setup the environment without installation, if you missed to explore then refer to the [nuget-package-manager-settings](/aspnet-core/installation#nuget-package-manager-settings)to confgure the Syncfusion NuGet source.
+N> NuGet package reference will be mostly preferred with ASP.NET Core development to setup the environment without installation, if you missed to explore then refer to the [nuget-package-manager-settings](/aspnet-core/installation#nuget-package-manager-settings) to configure the Syncfusion NuGet source.

 ### Styles and scripts